Writing a Great Independence Day Speech

 – Start with wishing the Principal, Vice Principal, teachers and fellow students.
 Follow this with defining why you are all gathered here today and what is the relevance of 15th August to the nation.

-- Remember, the importance of 15th August in 1947 and 15th August today remains the same, but its relevance varies.
+– Remember, the importance of 15th August in 1947 and 15th August today remains the same, but its relevance varies.
 The priority and focus of a nation being born in 1947 was different then, as India today prepares its priorities and focus based on current situation.
+Social justice and inclusive growth for all citizens is the benchmark of today’s India.

 – Mention how the freedom fighters then were committed and focused on achieving independence from British rule and what we must learn to ensure that we continue to do justice to what they struggled and fought for.